Least Resistance Training Concepts

 Head protectors are used when it is desirable to protect a horse's head from injuries, or to protect injured areas on the horse's head, but still allow the horse to see.

-A head protector is stowed on the upper left shelf in Rescue 1.
+Rescue-1: A head protector is stowed behind the medical bags in Compartment No. 4.

-A head protector is stowed on the upper cubby hole in Rescue 3.
+Rescue-2: A head protector is located in Compartment No 3.

 Return to Information Sheets and Resource Guides